Member | Established: 1992 | Member since 2002

 Current Status: Sustain

-The Act No. 423/2015 on Statutory Audit requires the establishment of an investigation and disciplinary (I&D) system for auditors.
-Slovenská Komora Audítorov (SKAU) operates an I&D system for its members under the supervision of Úrad pre dohl’ad nad vykonom auditu (UDVA).
-It is required under law to report all complaints received to UDVA on an annual basis (Article 40).
-SKAU reports that the existing I&D arrangements in the jurisdiction are aligned with SMO 6 requirements.
+Act No. 423/2015 Coll. on Statutory Audit requires the establishment of an investigation and disciplinary system for statutory auditors.
+The Slovenská komora audítorov (Slovak Chamber of Auditors) operates an investigation and disciplinary system for its members under the supervision of the Úrad pre dohlad nad výkonom auditu (Audit Oversight Authority).
+In accordance with Article 40 of the Act, the chamber is required to report all complaints received to the authority on an annual basis.
+The chamber reports that the investigation and disciplinary arrangements in the jurisdiction are aligned with the requirements of Statement of Membership Obligations 6.

-SKAU’s Supervisory Board comprises five members that are approved by the General Assembly to serve four-year terms.
-It is responsible for investigating members and sending proposals for disciplinary action to the SKAU Disciplinary Commission.
-The Disciplinary Commission may impose sanctions outlined in Article 49 of the law not later than within three years after the date when the breach took place.
-Sanctions may be appealed by the individual subject to disciplinary action within 15 days after the delivery of the decision.
-Members in both the Supervisory Board and Disciplinary Commission may be re-elected for a maximum of two consecutive terms.
+The chamber’s Supervisory Board, comprising five members appointed by the General Assembly for four-year terms, is responsible for investigating complaints and referring cases for disciplinary action to the Disciplinary Commission.
+The Disciplinary Commission may impose sanctions as set out in Article 49 of the Act, provided that proceedings are initiated within three years from the date of the breach.
+Decisions may be appealed within 15 days of notification.
+Members of both the Supervisory Board and the Disciplinary Commission may be re-elected for a maximum of two consecutive terms.

-SKAU assessed its I&D policies and processes against the requirements of SMO 6 and reports that they are aligned with the best practices.
-SKAU reports that it reviews its procedures on an ongoing basis to maintain alignment.
+The Slovak Chamber of Auditors has assessed its investigation and disciplinary policies and procedures against the requirements of Statement of Membership Obligations 6 and reports that they are aligned with international best practices.
+The chamber also reviews its procedures on an ongoing basis to maintain alignment.

 Current Status: Sustain